Disability Insurance for Residents

 Since 1988, AMA Insurance has been offering high-quality, economical coverage designed to meet the unique needs of physicians nationwide.
 We can take advantage of the buying power available to large groups to secure competitive rates and physician-focused coverage you won't find anywhere else.
 In addition, this plan has provided physician-exclusive rate reductions since 2006, helping keep the cost economical, even for significant amounts of coverage.
 AMA-sponsored disability insurance has been protecting physicians for five decades with solid, dependable coverage at competitive pricing.

-Resident physicians under age 40 can apply for up to $5,000 in monthly benefits regardless of their current salary or other insurance.
+Resident physicians under age 40 can apply for up to $5,000 in monthly benefits regardless of their current salary, debt, or other insurance.

 The waiting period is defined as the period of time from the start of total disability during which no benefits are payable.
-This special offer comes with a relatively short waiting period of only three months, helping to conserve your personal savings and other financial assets.
+The Resident Plan comes with a relatively short waiting period of only three months, helping to conserve your personal savings and other financial assets.
 The waiting period is only satisfied if you are not working in any occupation.

 No. This insurance is designed to help replace your income while you’re unable to work; the money is sent directly to you, and you may use it any way you wish.

 That depends on your age at the time the disability begins.
 If you are disabled before age 62, benefits under this plan are payable up to age 67.
-If you are disabled between the ages of 62 and 63, benefits are payable for up to 60 months.
+If you are disabled at age 62, benefits are payable for up to 60 months.
 From age 63 to 69, the benefit period is reduced in six-month increments, depending upon your age at the time the disability begins.
 From age 70 to 75, benefits are payable up to 12 months.

 No. You can never be singled out for a rate increase or have your coverage cancelled due to your health.
 You are also assured that your rates will never increase as a result of the number of claims you’ve made.
 Rate increases occur as you move from one age bracket to the next.
 Additionally, the insurance company can only change premium rates for the group.